-Additionally you can activate the bicubic resize algorithm which will give you a much smoother image resizing, but will cost you much more cpu time.
+Additionally you can activate the bicubic resize algorithm which will give you a much smoother image resizing, but will cost you more cpu time.
+With the last option you are able to convert your image to a greyscale picture.
+This can be useful when the image will be combined with other effects.